Edmond Tapsoba: Early career

 Tapsoba played for Salitas, US Ouagadougou, Leixões, Vitória de Guimarães B, and Vitória de Guimarães.

 Bayer Leverkusen

 On 31 January 2020, Tapsoba agreed to a five-and-a-half-year contract with Bayer Leverkusen for a fee of €18 million plus €7 million for objectives.
 On 21 February 2021, he scored his first Bundesliga goal for Bayer Leverkusen in the final seconds of stoppage time in a match against FC Augsburg, equalising for his side and extending Leverkusen's unbeaten streak against Augsburg to twenty matches.
+Ahead of the 2026–27 season, head coach Carles Martínez Novell named Tapsoba as club's captain, replacing Robert Andrich.

 International career

 Tapsoba made his international debut for Burkina Faso in 2016.

 In December 2021, he was selected to represent his country at the 2021 Africa Cup of Nations in Cameroon.
 Burkina Faso would reach the semi-finals of the tournament and Tapsoba was named in the best eleven along with teammate Blati Touré.

 On 20 December 2023, Tapsoba was included in the final 27 man squad for the 2023 Africa Cup of Nations.

+Tapsoba also represented Burkina Faso at the 2025 AFCON, scoring his first AFCON goal on 24 December 2025, in his 27th appearance in the competition.